CrossRef/rest-api-doc/README.md

 You should always url-encode DOIs and parameter values when using the API.
 DOIs are notorious for including characters that break URLs (e.g. semicolons, hashes, slashes, ampersands, question marks, etc.).

+Note url-encoding applies to cursors as well since they too are likely to include characters that will break URLs (e.g. `+` symbol)

 Note that, for the sake of clarity, the examples in this document do *not* url-encode DOIs or parameter values.

 The API will only work for Crossref DOIs.
 You can test the registration agency for a DOI using the following route: